PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Introduction

 Empirically, we implement FlowPAINT, an instance of PAINT based on Flow Matching.
 FlowPAINT is evaluated on a dataset of state-of-the-art large eddy simulations with varying Reynolds numbers in 2D.
 This dataset is especially challenging due to the chaotic dynamics of the turbulent fluid.
 The results confirm the generalization capabilities of our method.

 We show -- theoretically and empirically -- how to design neural twins which stay on-trajectory for arbitrary many timesteps.
-Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to train an on-trajectory neural twin for dynamical systems.
-Our method is interpretable, has an inherent measure of uncertainty and takes no prior assumptions on the initial state, therefore making it more widely applicable. \item Mathematically, we show that our method is on-trajectory, i.e., stays close to the true trajectory for arbitrarily long rollouts.
+Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to train an on-trajectory neural twin on a high-dimensional fluid-dynamics problem.
+Our method is interpretable, has an inherent measure of uncertainty and makes no prior assumptions about the initial state. \item Mathematically, we show that our method is on-trajectory, i.e., stays close to the true trajectory for arbitrarily long rollouts.
 Our analysis also sheds light on pitfalls when using autoregressive models with sparse measurements. \item We empirically demonstrate the effectiveness of our method on a challenging 2D turbulent fluid dynamics problem. \end{itemize}